aymene01/nova/README.md

 # Nova - Autonomous Robot Simulation System

 Nova is a sophisticated robot simulation system written in Rust that models autonomous robots with specialized behaviors operating in a dynamic environment.
-The system features three distinct robot types, each with unique capabilities and decision-making processes, supported by an advanced A* pathfinding algorithm.
+The system features three distinct robot types, each with unique capabilities and decision-making processes, supported by an advanced A* pathfinding algorithm and real-time TUI visualization.

+## 🚀 Latest Features (v0.4.0)

+### Real-Time Robot Movement
+- **Live Simulation**: Robots move autonomously in real-time with persistent TUI visualization
+- **Interactive Controls**: Press 'q' to quit the simulation gracefully
+- **Smooth Animation**: 500ms update intervals for fluid robot movement
+- **Energy Management**: Real-time energy consumption and recharge at stations

+### Advanced Visualization System
+- **Dual-Mode Architecture**: Automatic detection of terminal vs. automated environments
+- **Interactive TUI**: Rich terminal interface with Ratatui for exploration
+- **Fallback Mode**: Simple text output for scripts and CI/CD compatibility
+- **Viewport System**: Efficient rendering for maps of any size (O(viewport_size) complexity)

 ## 🤖 Robot Types and Behaviors